MatheusSabaudo/Data-Engineering-Bootcamp/README.md

 ```
 Data-Engineering-Bootcamp/
 ├─ projects/         # Complete course projects
+├─ IBM-Course/       # All files from the IBM Data Engineer course
 ├─ exercises/        # Practice exercises
 ├─ notebooks/        # Jupyter notebooks for experimentation
 ├─ scripts/          # Python scripts for ETL and automation